rigdev/rig/README.md

 ## 🌟 What is Rig?

-Rig.dev offers an open-source application platform for Kubernetes.
-We empower developers with our developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging and scaling applications.
+Rig.dev offers an application platform for Kubernetes.
+We empower developers with our developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging, and scaling applications.

 ## 📦 Features

-Everything you need to get started with Cloud Development for Kubernetes infrastructures:
+Our core is open-source and features:
+- rig-operator - Our abstraction on top of Kubernetes
+- rig - The CLI for interacting with the rig-platform and its resources
+- Helm charts for installing rig-operator and rig-platform

-- 🔥 Capsule abstraction for easy deployment of Container Images
+- The platform protobuf interfaces (allows for easy API-client generation)
-- 💻 Full Docker support for local development
-- 🔒 Authentication and User Management
-- 📈 Live metrics and overview of Capsule usage
-- 📚 gRPC-based APIs for all features
-- 🔨 Golang and Typescript/Javascript SDKs (more to come)

 ## 🧑‍💻 Getting Started